pv(1) — Linux manual page

 Compute current average rate over a SEC seconds window for

-average rate and ETA calculations (default 30 seconds).
+average rate and ETA calculations.
+The default is 30

 -w WIDTH, --width WIDTH

-Assume the terminal is WIDTH characters wide, instead of
+Assume the terminal is WIDTH columns wide, instead of

 trying to work it out (or assuming 80 if it cannot be